Dogs are truly beautiful creatures. They can be cute or elegant, fluffy or hairless, skinny or fat, and yet all still be equally adorable.

 This isn’t something you want to mess up, because an uncomfortable home may result in an unhappy canine.

-You need to be careful, committed and caring when it comes to the dog’s needs, and you must know everything it needs in order to thrive.
+You need to be careful, committed and caring when it comes to the dog’s needs, and you must know everything it needs to thrive.

 The Alpine Dachsbracke is a medium-sized dog that comes from a line of hunting voyages throughout the mountains.